Alfresco/alfresco-ng2-components/docs/core/components/viewer.component.md

 ```
   "viewer": {
-    "enableNonResponsiveDialog":  true,
+    "enableDownloadPrompt":  true,
-    "enableNonResponsiveDialogReminders": true,
+    "enableDownloadPromptReminder": true,
-    "nonResponsivePreviewInitialTimerInSeconds": 50,
+    "downloadPromptDelay": 50,
-    "nonResponsivePreviewReminderTimerInSeconds": 30
+    "downloadPromptReminderDelay": 30
   }
 ```

-Here `enableNonResponsiveDialog: true` enables the dialog to be visible after a set period of time.
+Here `enableDownloadPrompt: true` enables the dialog to be visible after a set period of time.
 This time can be configured by updating the value in the
-`nonResponsivePreviewInitialTimerInSeconds` property.
+`downloadPromptDelay` property.

-The second boolean flag `enableNonResponsiveDialogReminders: true` can be used to configure whether the reminder prompts should be displayed or not.
+The second boolean flag `enableDownloadPromptReminder: true` can be used to configure whether the reminder prompts should be displayed or not.
-`nonResponsivePreviewReminderTimerInSeconds` property can be used to configure the time to wait between reminder prompts.
+`downloadPromptReminderDelay` property can be used to configure the time to wait between reminder prompts.

 Note: All times in this configuration must be provided in seconds